InfoPeopleFilm ListArchiveLost FilmsTheaters

 Died 18 July 1931 in New York, New York, USA.

 Charles O. Baumann was a partner in the Crescent Film Company formed in 1908 and in the Bison Life Motion Pictures production company formed in 1909.
-One of Baumann’s most-successful companies was the Keystone Film Company, the production unit headed by Mack Sennett.
+One of Baumann’s most-successful companies was the The Keystone Film Company, the production unit headed by Mack Sennett.
 Adam Kessel and Baumann’s New York Motion Picture Company produced many films under a number of brand names, including Broncho, Domino and Kay-Bee.
-Other companies formed by Baumann include the 101 Bison Company, the Reliance Motion Picture Corporation.
+Other companies formed by Baumann include the 101 Bison Company and Reliance Motion Picture Corporation.
 In the mid-1910s, Kessel and Baumann also branched into film distribution with their Mutual Film Corporation, which later was absorbed into Triangle Film Corporation.
 Baumann continued in production in the early 1920s as a partner in the Kessel-Baumann Picture Corporation production company.

 References: Slide-FineArts pp. 2, 3, 5 : with additional information provided by Brian Kelly.